About the Project

 Final Thoughts

-Now that the first phase of The Bijou’s mobile app is finished and ready to launch, I’d like to start a second iteration that focuses on accessibility improvements.
+Now that the first phase of The Bijou’s mobile app and responsive website are finished and ready to launch, I’d like to start a second iteration that focuses on accessibility improvements.
 I’d also like to add more features, such as an interactive map and a self guided tour of the current exhibit.
-I also need to adapt the mobile app for a desktop website version.
-Stay tuned!